 Food always tastes best when it's freshly harvested, but knowing how to store your root veggies properly can both help retain some of that great garden-fresh flavor and prolong the amount of time it will keep.
-With that in mind, here are the best ways for storing some of the most popular root vegetables:
+With that in mind, here are the best ways of storing some of the most popular root vegetables.

 How to Store Root Vegetables

 - Beets: Cut the tops off.
 Brush off any soil, but don't wash them.
 Store your beets in an open bowl or another container with a damp towel or paper towel set over the top.
 Don't refrigerate.

 - Carrots: Cut the tops off, brush off any soil.
 Store them in a cool place (the refrigerator crisper drawer or lowest shelf) in an open container.
 They need to be kept moist to stay crisp, so wrap them in a damp towel.

 - Celeriac: Wrap individual roots in a damp towel.
 Store in your refrigerator's crisper drawer.

 - Garlic: Remove the foliage and let the garlic sit out in a dry spot for a few days to cure.
 Brush off any soil, then store your garlic in a cool, dark place.
 Garlic bulbs can be stored in bowls or baskets; make sure to check stored garlic regularly for any mushiness or signs of sprouting.